hishamelreedy/EgyFWD_WebAdvanced/project3_evaluate_news_nlp/README.md

 # Evaluate A News Article with Natural Language Processing

-4th project at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front End Web Developer Nanodegree program.
+4th project at [Udacity](https://www.udacity.com/) Front End Web Developer Nanodegree program.

 This project aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
-When a user submits a URL of an article, the web page then dispalys sentiment analysis returned from [meaningcloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the contents of the article.
+When a user submits a URL of an article, the web page then displays sentiment analysis returned from [meaningcloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the contents of the article.

 ## Build Tools
 * HTML